SeisComP/main/apps/processing/scautoloc/descriptions/scautoloc.rst

 Optionally scautoloc performance may be improved by processing certain amplitudes accompanying the picks.
 Two kinds of amplitudes may be used together

-* an absolute amplitude like the one used for calculation of the magnitude "mb"
+* An absolute amplitude like the one used for calculation of the magnitude "mb".
-* relative amplitude like the dimension-less signal-to-noise ratio amplitude "snr"
+* Relative amplitude like the dimension-less signal-to-noise ratio amplitude "snr".

 Neither amplitude is used for magnitude computation by scautoloc.
 The default amplitude types used by scautoloc are of type "mb" and "snr".
-These defaults can be overridden in scautoloc.cfg:
+These defaults can be overridden in :file:`scautoloc.cfg`:

 .. code-block:: sh